A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Nelson Mandela was a rebel leader in a black African context?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Politicians thread.
+Alternate Historian and 1 other(s) like this article.

 In 1994,on this day "the tree shaker", septuagenarian Thembu rebel leader Rolihlahla Mandela boarded a stolen Xhosa transport ship, finally escaping from the windswept island where he had been imprisoned for the past thirty-one years.